← Back

 • How will users interact with the system?

-• Will the system handle media assets (e.g., images, videos)?
+• Does the system need to handle media assets like images or videos?

 Non-functional Requirements

-• What scale should the system operate at?
+• What scale does the system need to support?

 • Is low latency important?